suprahfly/rijks/README.md

 ### Explore Rijksmuseum

 This is a simple proof of concept app that pulls the data from Rijksmuseum API and then display it as tiles of 1, 2 or 4 pieces.
-Right now it depends only on `react`, `react-dom` and `lodash` (mainly for my obsession with fp notation but it is not a nesessety).
+Right now it depends only on `react`, `react-dom` and `lodash` (mainly for my obsession with fp notation but it is not a necessity).

 What I have done up to that point
 * Set up a `xo` linter and prettier